 Pronation is the word used to describe the natural movement of the foot, whereby the foot “rolls” slightly, flattening the arches to distribute the weight evenly across the foot.
 This is your body’s natural shock absorber, it helps the lower leg deal with shock.
 Your foot should normally roll a bit inward with each step.
 However, some people pronate more (overpronation) or less (underpronation) than others.
+Underpronation or supination means that when you walk, your weight tends to be more on the outside of your foot putting pressure on the ankle and toes.

-With overpronation, your foot rolls inwards more than it should.
-This means your lower leg absorbs more impact than it has to and your foot and ankle have problems stabilizing your body.
-It also means that the front of the foot at the big toe is working harder than it should.
-The front of your foot will push off the ground using mainly the big toe and second toe, which then has to carry all of your body weight.
+- The front of your foot will push off the ground using mainly the big toe and second toe, which then has to carry all of your body weight

-Overpronation and supination is usually a result of an inherited problem with the structure of your foot.
+- Over-pronation and supination (under-pronation) is usually a result of an inherited problem with the structure of your foot.
 In other words, if you are an over or under-pronator, it is not the result of an injury, but rather caused by the height of your arch and your “gait cycle”.